webpack/webpack.js.org/content/guides/development.md

 W> The tools in this guide are __only meant for development__, please __avoid__ using them in production!!

-## Using Source Maps
+## Using source maps

 When webpack bundles your source code, it can become difficult to track down errors and warnings to their original location.
 For example, if you bundle three source files (`a.js`, `b.js`, and `c.js`) into one bundle (`bundle.js`) and one of the source files contains an error, the stack trace will simply point to `bundle.js`.
-This isn't always very helpful as you probably want to know exactly which source file the error came from.
+This isn't always helpful as you probably want to know exactly which source file the error came from.

-In order to make it easier to track down errors and warnings, JavaScript offers Source Maps, which maps your compiled code back to your original source code.
+In order to make it easier to track down errors and warnings, JavaScript offers [`source maps`](http://blog.teamtreehouse.com/introduction-source-maps), which maps your compiled code back to your original source code.
 If an error originates from `b.js`, the Source Map will tell you exactly that.

-There are a lot of [different options](/configuration/devtool) available when it comes to Source Maps, be sure to check them out so you can configure them to your needs.
+There are a lot of [different options](/configuration/devtool) available when it comes to source maps, be sure to check them out so you can configure them to your needs.

 For this guide, let's use the `inline-source-map` option, which is good for illustrative purposes (though not for production):